 The airport initially rejected claims that the runway was unsafe but eventually responded to pressure from airlines to close the runway and, over the last 24 hours, has carried out work on drainage systems.

-Guardian, Bristol's problems were first highlighted on an internet forum, www.pprune.org, where pilots posted messages such as: "the middle point of the runway definitely seems dodgy.”
+According to the, Guardian, Bristol's problems were first highlighted on an internet forum, www.pprune.org, where pilots posted messages such as: "the middle point of the runway definitely seems dodgy.”

 Although the runway has now been reopened, the issue demonstrates power and influence of new media and the need for PR practitioners to monitor new media as part of the issues management process.